 Lying existed in the 1600s, just as it does today.
-And there were many slang expressions to describe liars and lying.
+And many slang expressions described liars and lying.

 Jilt.
-A jilt was a woman who encouraged a man to spend money courting her when she planned to deceive him or abandon him.
+A woman who encouraged a man to spend money courting her when she planned to then deceive or abandon him.

 Hum or humbug.
-If someone humbugged you, or hummed you, they were lying to you.
+If someone humbugged you, or hummed you, they lied to you.

 Flam.
-A flam was a lie.
-A flim flam was a silly story.
+A flam was a lie, and a flim flam was a silly story.

 Gulled.
 If you were gulled, you had been deceived or fooled by a lie.
 You were gullible.

 Gamon.
-If you gamonned someone you were lying to someone.
+If you gamonned someone you lied to them.

 Jibber the kibber.
 This was a particular type of deception.
-It involved tying a lantern around a horse’s neck who was stationed on a shore.
-From a distance, the light could look like a ship and draw other ships onto the shore where it could be plundered.
+It involved tying a lantern around a horse’s neck stationed on a shore.
+From a distance, the light could look like a ship.
+It could then draw other ships onto the shore where thieves )also known as mooncussers) could plunder it.

 Fetch.
 A fetch was a trick or scheme designed to deceive someone.